Looking for support for your finance function? Book a time with an expert.

 1. Target Identification and Valuation

-Private equity firms screen thousands of potential targets, focusing on companies with predictable cash flows, market-leading positions, and operational improvement opportunities.
-Initial valuations typically use EBITDA multiples and discounted cash flow models to establish baseline pricing.
+Private equity firms sift through thousands of potential targets in search of those with predictable cash flows, market-leading positions, and opportunities to improve operations.
+Standard initial valuations include EBITDA multiples and discounted cash flow models as a means to establish baseline pricing.

 2. Financing Structure Development